ooleksyuk/CarND-Semantic-Segmentation/README.md

 ![test image](./test_image.png) ![predicted image](./pred_image_city.png)

+More results can be see in `runs/` directory.
 #### Does the project correctly label the road?
 Yes, I've tested the project on images from the dataset and here is the result: